We Can Be Safe – Or We Can Be Fully Alive

 How do you relate with others?
 Do you allow others to see you, or do you hold back?
 Do you meet people’s vulnerability with presence, or do you get caught in your own reactions and judgments?

-If you want to learn practices and processes to help you to deal with triggers and find greater ease, depth and harmony in your relationships (with partners, family, friends or colleagues), come to my Conscious Connections workshop.
+If you want to learn practices and processes to help you to deal with triggers and find greater ease, depth and harmony in your relationships (with partners, family, friends or colleagues), come to my Mindful Connections Retreat.
 I would love to see you there!